azurecitadel/azurecitadel/content/arc/servers/hack/prereqs.md

 ---
-title: "Prereqs"
+title: "0️⃣ Prereqs"
 description: "Attending one of our Azure Arc hacks?
-Get these completed before it starts."
+If so then complete these.
+Before it starts!"
 layout: single
 draft: false
 menu:
   side:
-    parent: arc
+    parent: arc-servers
-    identifier: arc-prereqs
+    identifier: arc-servers-prereqs
+series:
+ - arc-servers-hack
 aliases:
- - /arc-servers/prereqs/
+ - /arc/prereqs
-series:
- - arc
+ - /arc/servers/prereqs
-weight: 2
+weight: 105
 ---